Accounts payable automation software comparison: 6 steps to choosing the right one

-Whether you’re looking at just starting your journey to an accounts payable automation, or if you’re researching new technology to improve upon your existing automation efforts, it can be a confusing market with a wide variety of solutions, automation software, and tools.
-This guide was created to help you get started researching, evaluating and selecting the best accounts payable automation software solution for your organization’s needs.
-It’s important to note, this guide hinges upon the importance of keeping in mind the accounts payable software features that would best serve your company.
+Whether you’re looking at just starting your journey to accounts payable automation, or if you’re researching new technology to improve upon your existing automation efforts, it can be a confusing market with a wide variety of solutions, automation software, and tools.
+This accounts payable automation software comparison guide was created to help you start researching, evaluating, and selecting the best AP automation software solution for your organization’s needs.
+It’s important to note, this AP automation software comparison guide hinges upon the importance of keeping in mind the accounts payable software features that would best serve your company.

 It can be far too simple to think of the scope of your project as the outcome you’re hoping to achieve.
 You may think, “I’m looking for a solution that will help accelerate and automate our accounts payable process and make my life in AP a bit easier.”
-Though this is a reasonable objective and achievable with several modern AP invoice automation solutions, you need to spend a bit more time and thought on this first step as it will help you define the success of your upcoming project.
+Though this is a reasonable objective and achievable with several modern AP invoice automation solutions, you need to spend a bit more time reviewing this AP automation software comparison to help you define the success of your upcoming project.

-Just to set the scene, here’s a quick overview of the key steps of invoice processing so that you can determine which areas you are looking to improve:
+Just to set the scene, here’s a quick overview of the critical steps of invoice processing so that you can determine which areas you are looking to improve:

 - Invoice reception and data capture